mhamze23/P1_6PokemonMaster/README.md

 WHEN I want to be able to refer back to the search I initiated.
 GIVEN buttons to store history.
 WHEN I click them.
-THEN I am shown the results of previous searches.
+THEN I am shown the previous video.
 ```

 Screenshots